Leafpad: Reception

 A LinuxInsider review focused on the simplicity of Leafpad, saying that it leaves a small footprint on a system's resources, making it a good choice for compact Linux distributions.
-The review further highlighted some of the features of Leafpad, and noted its inability to open more than one file at a time, but pointed out that multiple instances of Leafpad could be open at once in order to work on multiple text files at a time.
+The review further highlighted some of the features of Leafpad, and noted its inability to open more than one file at a time, but pointed out that multiple instances of Leafpad could be open at once to work on multiple text files at a time.
 The review concluded by praising the print preview option of Leafpad as a good WYSIWYG representation of the final printout.

 A MakeTechEasier.com review noted that Leafpad was a lightweight alternative to the text editor Gedit, and said that Leafpad's simplicity was both an advantage for people seeking a simple text editor, and a disadvantage for those seeking additional features or functionality.

 An article by Admin Magazine comparing various text editors also focused on the lightweight nature of Leafpad.

 A review by DebugPoint.com called it an "ideal replacement" for the Windows program Notepad.
-The review called Leafpad's simplicity a feature in itself, and noted the lack of ongoing development for the software, stating that in order to keep the program lightweight further development was not needed.
+The review called Leafpad's simplicity a feature in itself, and noted the lack of ongoing development for the software, stating that to keep the program lightweight further development was not needed.

 In a review of programming resources for the Raspberry Pi, Electromaker.io called Leafpad "the best text editor for the Raspberry Pi" and called it a solid resource for editing Python.